zkayns/zgames/README.md

 * Fixed VT323 font failing to load when playing TwitchTetris locally
 * TwitchTetris swap control input now reads "Swap Piece" instead of "Swap Peice"
 * Added Constants.js file to TwitchTetris
-* TwitchTetris Block objects are now defined using the class keyword instead of a function
+* TwitchTetris Block class is now defined using a class declaration instead of a function
-* TwitchTetris PreviewGroup objects are now defined using the class keyword instead of a function
+* TwitchTetris PreviewGroup class is now defined using a class declaration instead of a function
-* TwitchTetris Button objects are now defined using the class keyword instead of a function
+* TwitchTetris Button class is defined using a class declaration instead of a function
 * User now has to press Enter before TwitchTetris will restart after a lost run
 ### 2.5.1 (12.5.2025)
 * Fixed the TwitchTetris RandomBag being unable to choose a piece if all of the available pieces were already in the queue